A paradox in the quantum-mechanical treatment of destructive measurements on photons: Identification of the paradox

-Both the SPP and the PP are intimately interwoven with Born's Probability Postulate, which allow us to compute the probabilities of outcomes of measurements of a quantum system with associated quantum state $|\ \psi\ \rangle$: \begin{Postulate}[Born Rule]\rm\ \\ \textbf{If} a system with associated quantum state $|\ \psi\ \rangle$ is subjected to a measurement of the property $X$, represented by a maximal operator $\hat{X}$ with spectrum $\sigma(\hat{X}) = \{x_1, \ldots x_n\}$, \textbf{then} the probability $P^{|\ \psi\ \rangle}(x = x_j)\in [0,1]$ that the outcome $x$ is identical to $x_j \in \sigma(\hat{X})$ is given by the Born rule
+{A more general formulation of the PP is required to include cases where $\sigma(\hat{X})$ is continuous or degenerate \cite{Sudbery}; we note that the paradox remains in these cases.} Both the SPP and the PP are intimately interwoven with Born's Probability Postulate, which allows us to compute the probabilities of outcomes of measurements on a system prepared in a pure quantum state $|\ \psi\ \rangle$: \begin{Postulate}[Born Rule]\rm\ \\ \textbf{If} a system with associated quantum state $|\ \psi\ \rangle$ is subjected to a measurement of the property $X$, represented by a maximal operator $\hat{X}$ with spectrum $\sigma(\hat{X}) = \{x_1, \ldots x_n\}$, \textbf{then} the probability $P^{|\ \psi\ \rangle}(x = x_j)\in [0,1]$ that the outcome $x$ is identical to $x_j \in \sigma(\hat{X})$ is given by the Born rule